 In our commitment towards transparency you can see below a list of the fundraising efforts we’ve been involved with since 2017

-Fundación Fénix works with women and children who were victims of the June 3rd tragedy in a holistic program that tends to physical, mental and emotional well being, ongoing education opportunities and finally the path towards self-sufficiency via business administration courses and a micro-financing program.
+Fundación Fénix works with women and children who were victims of the June 3rd volcano eruption tragedy in a holistic program that tends to physical, mental and emotional well-being, ongoing education opportunities and finally the path towards self-sufficiency via business administration courses and a micro-financing program.
 We firmly believe in teaching a woman to fish as opposed to just giving her one.
-The women that we work with don’t need, or want, handouts, rather they need access to the resources we so often take for granted – education, and access to start up funding.
+The women that we work with don’t need, or want, handouts, rather they need access to the resources we so often take for granted – education, and access to startup funding.

 Changing the Streets directs its efforts in the spirit of One Health.
 The One Health Initiative defines One Health as the collaborative effort of multiple disciplines working locally, nationally and globally to attain optimal health for people, animals and the environment.
 By working collaboratively across multiple disciplines we can create a much greater impact leading to more effective and longer lasting outcomes.
 When communities flourish everyone benefits.